History of the Assyrians: Early Assyrian period (2600–2025 BC)

 During much of the early Assyrian period, Assur was dominated by states and polities from southern Mesopotamia.
 Early on, Assur for a time fell under the loose hegemony of the Sumerian city of Kish and it was later occupied by both the Akkadian Empire and then the Third Dynasty of Ur.
 The Akkadian Empire probably conquered Assur in the time of its first ruler, Sargon (c.
 2334–2279 BC), and is known to have controlled the city at least from the reign of Manishtushu (c.
 2270–2255 BC) onwards since contemporary inscriptions dedicated to Manishtushu have been recovered from the city.
 The earliest historically attested rulers of Assur were local governors under the Akkadian kings, including figures such as Ititi and Azazu, who bore the title Išši'ak Aššur (governor of Assur).
-Assur was strongly influenced both culturally and linguistically by the period under Akkadian rule and the period would be regarded as a golden age by later Assyrian kings, who often sought to emulate the Akkadian rulers.
+Assur was strongly influenced both culturally and linguistically by the period under Akkadian rule (the Akkadians and Assyrians being ethno-linguistically the same people) and the period would be regarded as a golden age by later Assyrian kings, who often sought to emulate the Akkadian rulers who they viewed as their ancestors.

-Assur was destroyed in the late Akkadian period, possibly by the Lullubi, but was rebuilt and later conquered by the Sumerian Third Dynasty of Ur in the late 20th or early 19th century BC.
-Under the rulers of Ur, Assur became a peripheral city under its own governors, such as Zariqum, who paid tribute to the southern kings.
+Assur was largely destroyed in the late Akkadian period, possibly by the Lullubi, but was rebuilt and later conquered by the Sumerian Third Dynasty of Ur in the late 22nd or early 21st century BC.
+Under the rulers of Ur, Assur became a peripheral city state under its own governors, such as Zariqum, who paid tribute to the southern kings.
 This period of Sumerian dominance over the city came to an end as the last king of the Third Dynasty of Ur, Ibbi-Sin (c.
-2028–2004 BC) lost his administrative grip on the peripheral regions of his empire and Assur became an independent city-state under its own rulers, beginning with Puzur-Ashur I c.
-2025 BC.
+2028–2004 BC) lost his administrative grip on the peripheral regions of his empire and Assur became an independent city-state controlling areas of northern Mesopotamia under its own rulers, beginning with Puzur-Ashur I c.
+2025 BC, although it appears kings such as Ushpia c.
+2080 BC were also independent.